Senegalese people in Italy

-The presence of Senegaleses in Italy dates back to the 1980s.
+The presence of the Senegalese in Italy dates back to the 1980s.

 Numbers

 In 2014 in Italy there are 94,030 regular immigrants from Senegal.
 In 2006 there were 59,857.
-The three cities with most number of Senegaleses are: Milan, Rome and Genoa.
+The three cities with most number of Senegaleses are: Milan, Rome, and Genoa.

 Notable Senegaleses in Italy

 Notable Senegalese people based in Italy or Italian-born with Senegalese heritage: